Big Daddy Weave

-Big Daddy Weave is an American contemporary Christian band from Mobile, Alabama composed of Mike Weaver, Joe Shirk, Jeremy Redmon, and Brian Beihl.
-They are signed to Fervent Records.
+Big Daddy Weave is an American contemporary Christian band from Mobile, Alabama.
+Formed in 1998, the band is composed of Mike Weaver, Joe Shirk, Jeremy Redmon, Brian Beihl, and Raul Alfonso.
+Since 2021, they have been signed to Curb Records.

 History

-The band members met in college while attending the University of Mobile.
-Mike Weaver had been serving as worship leader of a Pensacola, Florida church and attending a community college in the area.
+The band was formed in 1998 at the University of Mobile in Alabama.
+Mike Weaver served as worship leader of a Pensacola, Florida church and attended a community college in the area.
 He came to the university at the urging of his pastor, and studied voice.

-In 2006 and 2007, Big Daddy Weave toured with Mark Schultz on his "Broken and Beautiful" Tour.
-In 2009, they headlined the "What Life Would Be Like" Tour with guest musician Josh Wilson.
+In 2006 and 2007, Big Daddy Weave toured with Mark Schultz on his Broken and Beautiful Tour.
+In 2009, they headlined the What Life Would Be Like Tour with guest musician Josh Wilson.

 On June 25, 2019, band frontman Mike Weaver announced that he would be releasing his autobiographical book, I Am Redeemed, on September 3, 2019.

 Bassist Jay Weaver died from COVID-19 on January 2, 2022, at the age of 42.

+Big Daddy Weave released the single "Let It Begin" on March 15, 2024, off of an upcoming studio album.
+The band is currently on the spring leg of their Heaven Changes Everything tour, accompanied by Hannah Kerr and Austin French.

+Their ninth studio album, Let It Begin, was released on May 23, 2025.